SamirNabadov/python-scripting/README.md

 Note
 ------------
-* Libraries for python scripting are widely used in writing functions.
-Some of the functions I have written here are based on the articles I read and video tutorials.
-You can also use the functions in the moludes folder separately.
+Many useful python libraries were used for the script.
+Some functions are based on articles and videos.
+The functions in the Modules folder can also be used separately.

 Running the script
 ----------------------